nickverneck/FrameForge/backend/README.md

    uv run uvicorn app.main:app --reload --host 0.0.0.0 --port 8000

 Notes
-- The Google provider call is a stub with placeholders for the correct endpoint and payload shape.
-Fill in the TODOs with the Google Generative AI Images Edit API you use (Vertex AI or Generative Language API) and model id.
+- The Google provider now uses the `google-genai` SDK with streaming to return inline image data.
+Set `GOOGLE_API_KEY` or `GEMINI_API_KEY` and an image-capable model id.
 - Qwen Edit and Kontext Pro are left as placeholders; implement their API calls in `app/services/qwen_editor.py` and `app/services/kontext_pro_editor.py`.